theo-armour/pages/00-journal/2024-01-07-finding-happiness.md

 >Negative visualization is the practice of imagining worst-case scenarios, popularized by the Stoics of ancient Rome.
 Negative visualization exercises can help you be grateful for what you have and appreciate the shortness of life.

-### My take on negative visualization
+## 4.2 My take on negative visualization

 I feel that I am a "frequent flyer" with negative visualization.
-Som examples:
+Some examples:

 I am disabled.
 I am partially paralyzed, and my left hand was amputated.
 I could not dream of running a mile or playing in a tennis match or of the innumerable things people do to find happiness.